broadinstitute/ml4h/ml4h/tensorize/README.md

 ...
 install_requires=requirements,
 ```
 * Run the application to submit the pipeline to Dataflow to be executed remotely provided the command line argument `--beam_runner` is set to `DataflowRunner`.
 Set it to `DirectRunner` for local execution.

-Parameters
-* #id: The user-defined identifier for this pipeline run. **Note** that Google requires the `id` consist of only the characters `[-a-z0-9]`, i.e. starting with a letter and ending with a letter or number.

-* tensor_type: The type of data to be tensorized.
-Options are 'categorical', 'continuous', 'icd', 'disease', 'death', or 'phecode_disease'

-* bigquery_dataset: The BigQuery dataset where the data will be drawn from.
-Defaults to 'ukbb_dev'

-* beam_runner: The Apache Beam runner that will execute the pipeline.
-DataflowRunner is for remote execution.
-DirectRunner is for local execution

-* repo_root: The root directory of the cloned ml repo

-* gcp_project: The name of the Google Cloud Platform project.
-Defaults to "broad-ml4cvd".

-* gcs_output_path: gs:// folder path excluding the bucket name where tensors will be written to. (e.g. specifying /path/to/folder will write to gs://<gcs_bucket>/path/to/folder)

-Example Command:
+For Example:

 ```
 python ml4h/tensorize/tensorize_dataflow.py  \
     --id example_id  \